appvoid/grafito/README.md

 # grafito
 This is a public research experiment and personal project on a set of prompt-fine-tuned GPT-series models for generation tasks on chat form.
 Each one of these models are in current evaluation (prompt-engineering) to explore better ways to extract useful conversational tasks from them.
-Custom prompts and an Android app on the making using the prompt-fine-tuned model diamond-001-beta will be released here, link will be available through this file in the future.
+Custom prompts and an Android app on the making using the prompt-fine-tuned model finetuned-diamond-001-beta will be released here, link will be available through this file in the future.
+Note that finetuned-codename-version and codename-version are used interchangebly here.

 ### Models in evaluation / fine-tunning
 | Codename    |Official name| Parameters  | Accuracy    |